Automate multilingual CX in 5 steps ⟶

-Now, with Proto’s AI Citizen Experience (AICX) platform procured by all agencies under the DTI, the Securities & Exchange Commission (SEC), and the Bangko Sentral ng Pilipinas (BSP), there is a growing framework of citizen-facing government services using centralized software for sharing cases and complying with the No Wrong Door policy.
+Now, with Proto’s AI Citizen Experience (AICX) platform procured by all agencies under the DTI, the Securities & Exchange Commission (SEC), and the Bangko Sentral ng Pilipinas (BSP), there is a growing framework of citizen-facing government services using centralised software for sharing cases and complying with the No Wrong Door policy.

 Beyond its role as a case management system for the Philippines government, the Proto AICX platform serves citizens with chatbots for local and mixed languages, such as Tagalog, Cebuano and Taglish.
 These chatbots accommodate the high volume of citizen queries and cases with no additional wait times, nor repetitive manual tasks for government employees.

 In 2020, Proto deployed BSP’s chatbot via the RegTech for Regulators Accelerator’s competitive process.
-The initial aim was to automate BSP’s consumer complaints process to minimize the standard six month case solution process and keep pace with rapid fintech growth in the Philippines.
+The initial aim was to automate BSP’s consumer complaints process to minimise the standard six month case solution process and keep pace with rapid fintech growth in the Philippines.
 Instead of relying on direct mail and call centers, BSP’s chatbot, named BSP Online Buddy or BOB, automated complaints handling over Webchat, SMS and Messenger.

 For BSP, this meant consumer protection staff had more time to focus on case investigation and follow up rather than spending time answering simple queries.
-On the consumer side, it made the complaint process more accessible to underserved and marginalized groups that had previously struggled to access traditional complaint channels such as email.
+On the consumer side, it made the complaint process more accessible to underserved and marginalised groups that had previously struggled to access traditional complaint channels such as email.